-Inventory management and optimization are two of the most important, and challenging, areas of retail business operations.
+Inventory management and optimization are two of the most important, and challenging, areas of business operations.
 It’s difficult to have enough, but not too much, stock on hand.
 Carrying (or holding) excess inventory saps profit in the form of warehousing costs, foregone interest earnings on the dollars used to pay for that inventory, and obsolescence cost on items that spoil, become less useful, or become useless.
 This excess is sold at a loss or written off.
 On the other hand, too little product means stock-outs, lost sales, and potentially lost customers.
 The good news is that m odern statistical and data analytics enables more dynamic and accurate inventory planning than ever before.

 Determine Risk Areas for Retail Inventory